hkstone14/Team-Project-1/Git_Commands_Terminologies.md

 [Go to the Git workflow](https://github.com/hkstone14/Team-Project-1/blob/master/Git_workflow.md)

-# Git commands and terminologies
+# :point_right: Git commands and terminologies

 There are various commands that Git provides but here are some basic git commands mentioned below.